mortonne/psifr/docs/guide/order.rst

 ~~~~~~~~

 We can summarize the tendency to group together nearby items using a lag
-rank analysis.
+rank analysis :cite:p:`Polyn:2009`.
 For each recall, this determines the absolute lag of all
 remaining items available for recall and then calculates their percentile
 rank.
 Then the rank of the actual transition made is taken, scaled to vary
 between 0 (furthest item chosen) and 1 (nearest item chosen).
 Chance